kn-neeraj/CGFLoatingUIKit/README.md

 CGFLoatingUIKit
 ===============

-Floating label text is a known UI element.Here UITextField and UITextView are supported with FloatingLabels in Swift.
+UITextField and UITextView are supported with FloatingLabels in Swift.
+Things that can be customized like font,color,animationTime,floating label offset for UItextField.
+UItextView with placeholder text and floating label support.

 Here is the gif -